Supporting Workflow Reproducibility by Linking Bioinformatics Tools across Papers and Executable Code: Experimental Results

 \subsubsection{Decoder-based approach}

 The results reported in Table \ref{tab.llm} show that decoder-based models achieve their best performance on the CPL-Article corpus but exhibit substantially weaker performance on CPL-Code.
-On CPL-Article, Qwen3-8B slightly outperforms Llama-3.1-8B-Instruct.
-Performance drops on the CPL-Code corpus, where all evaluated models reach F1-scores below 30, which is notably lower than those obtained with the KB-based approach.
+Table \ref{tab.llm} reports only the best-performing results for each model family; a more detailed Table is provided in Supplementary Data.
+On CPL-Article, Llama-3.1-8B-Instruct slightly outperforms Qwen3-8B.
+Performance drops on the CPL-Code corpus, where all evaluated models reach F1-scores below 35.
 Among the code-oriented models, Qwen2.5-Coder-14B-Instruct achieves the highest F1-score, but overall gains remain limited.

-These findings suggest that decoder-based models are not well-suited for this task.
-As they are primarily optimized for next-token prediction rather than explicit NER, their ability to reliably identify and generalize Bioinformatics tool names remains limited, particularly in code-centric contexts.
-However, we cannot exclude that the prompting strategy used for tool extraction in source code is not optimal, as code structure differs from natural sentences.
+These ﬁndings are consistent with previous work showing that decoder-based models are generally not well-suited for this task \citep{keraghel_recent_2024, naguib_few-shot_2024}.
+As they are primarily optimized for next-token prediction rather than explicit NER, their ability to reliably identify and generalize bioinformatics tool names remains limited, particularly in code-centric contexts.
+However, we cannot exclude the possibility that the prompting strategy used for tool extraction from source code is not optimal, as code structure differs from that of natural sentences.